InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/basic/how-to-vote-with-taav.md

 ## Including Votes in Transactions

-- To pay transaction fees with the system token and vote, refer to [How to Interact with System Token](./how-to-interact-with-system-token.md).
-For this tutorial, assume that the system token is generated from parachain-template-node.
+- To pay transaction fees with System Token and vote, refer to [How to Interact with System Token](./how-to-interact-with-system-token.md).
+For this tutorial, assume that System Token is generated from parachain-template-node.

 - Go to the [InfraBlockchain Explorer](https://portal.infrablockspace.net/#/explorer).